coffeexcode/capstone/TESTING.md

       * Scanning a(ny) QR Code and signing in a user

 Any feedback is welcome, in particular if we could get opinions on the above we would appreciate that.
+You can send any available feedback to `florente@mcmaster.ca` or message `Enrico Florentino` on Teams.

 ### Registration API